ianmkenney/ianmkenney.github.io/content/devlog/strategiest_implementation.md

 The strategist service:

 1. cannot switch the status of a Task from "error" to "waiting".
-1. cannot create any Tasks on a Transformation with non-complete or non-waiting Tasks.
+1. cannot create any Tasks on a Transformation with associated "errored" Tasks.
 1. must count already existing tasks on the transformation against the count.
     - For example, if the Strategy states that three Tasks should be run for Transformation-X, but two Tasks are already waiting, only one new Task will be created and actioned.
-1. may action Tasks that are waiting, but not actioned.
+1. may action Tasks that are waiting, but not errored.

 ## Implementation plan